 Even with the best design and windows installation, exposure to the elements will cause your windows to wear down and lose their beauty over time.
 Luckily, you don’t have to wait until your windows look old and worn before you think about updating them.

 Attractive windows can dramatically improve your home’s curb appeal.
-But even with the best design and windows installation, exposure to the elements will cause your windows to wear down and lose their beauty over time.
-Adding a fresh coat of paint can improve the ability of your windows to withstand abuse from repeated use and the elements, restore their beauty, and make them last longer.
+It takes a bit of time and patience, but painting exterior windows can improve their ability to withstand the elements, restore their beauty, and make them last longer.

-- If you suspect that there is lead, use a chemical stripper to remove the paint.
-Don’t use heat guns or sandpaper as they can spread lead particles and fumes.
-Follow all safety precautions.
+Before starting, buy an inexpensive DIY testing kit to check for the presence of lead in the existing paint.
+If you suspect that there is lead, use a chemical stripper to remove the paint.
+Don’t use heat guns or sandpaper, as they can spread lead particles and fumes.